london gaa football

 🎟️ Tickets are on sale via the ‘Get Tickets’ link.

-⚽️ Throw-in for London v Wicklow is at 12.30pm.
+⚽️ Throw-in for London v Carlow is at 1pm.

 🚊🚗 Travel tips: Public transport is recommended as there are no parking facilities at McGovern Park for National League games.
 The nearest station is South Ruislip on the overground.
 It’s approximately 10 minutes walk from the ground.
 The station is on the Chiltern Railways line with a direct connection to London Marylebone.
 Use the Transport for London website to plan your journey.